charade/customizable_input-date/README.md

+# Angular 16
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

 # Taking Control over Input-date design

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

-## Angular 16
+More than having full control over the design, It also allows users to have more flexibility provided by Dayjs

 ## Development server
  Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Further help